All Episodes

 Scientists are being corrupted by evil corporations.

-Scientists are being purchased to report that drinking Coca-Cola will not make you fat when everybody knows it does, is the assumption.
+Scientists are being purchased to report that drinking Coca-Cola will not make you fat when everybody knows it does is the assumption.

-Uh and it it I thought it was interesting as the New York Times doing stories here on how scientists can be bought and how scientists are corrupt, and yet what do they use to validate climate change and global warming?
+And I thought it was interesting is the New York Times doing stories here on how scientists can be bought and how scientists are corrupted.

-Scientists, consensus of scientists.
+Scientists, consensus of science.

 I may as well get to this.

-There's a uh story that we had earlier in the week about how climate change has become an industry, a one and a half trillion dollar industry.
+There's a story that we had earlier in the week about how climate change has become an industry, a one and a half trillion dollar industry.

 But it isn't.